unhappyfolk/blog/content/en/post/in-void-wings-could-grow.md

 Or vivid, warm, with a caressing release \
 To Hell or Heaven–is what they plead

-Within the Void, wings could grow \
+Within Void, wings could grow \
 The wise fools now–a Murder of Crows \
 Yet in the Void, soaring above all \
 A Hawk liberated, doomed like all